ALABAMA.STATERECORDS.ORG IS A PRIVATELY OWNED WEBSITE THAT IS NOT OWNED OR OPERATED BY ANY STATE GOVERNMENT AGENCY.

 How to Find Death Records for Free in Alabama

 The Alabama Public Health Department does not provide death certificates for free.
-However, interested parties can look up related information like Alabama obituaries, dates of death, and death indexes from third-party sources.
+However, the general public can look up related information like Alabama obituaries, dates of death, and death indexes from third-party sources.
 This free information is often for old death certificates already open to the public.
 Other sources like newspapers, census, or church records may also provide related information on death records.

 Death certificates in Alabama are obtainable at the Vital Records Office of the Alabama Public Health Department.
 Alternatively, death records are available at the local health department in each county or city in Alabama.
 Generally, a requester must provide the deceased’s personal information to facilitate the search for the deceased’s death record.
 A requester must also provide a valid means of identification before the record custodian can process the request.
 The two methods for obtaining Alabama death certificates are: